 Stay in our small upstairs prohibition-era historic boutique hotel and we will pick you up from the airport.
 Stay where John Wayne romanced Gail Russell, and where Mae West stayed between trips from Broadway to Hollywood.

-Owner/innkeeper, local historian, storyteller and tour guide, will give you a free historic lecture on these stories and more.
+Owner/innkeeper, local historian, storyteller and tour guide, will give you a free historic intro lecture on these stories or book a tour for more.

 COMPLIMENTARY RIDES from and back to the Cottonwood Airport when you stay at the Cottonwood Hotel.

 Located in Cottonwood's downtown, known as Old Town, this hotel is the most historic in Cottonwood and is listed on the National Register of Historic Places and is in the heart of the 3-block section of Cottonwood's Commercial Historic District.

 Once here at the hotel you can walk to popular restaurants and outdoor cafes for breakfast, lunch and dining/bars, plus the largest section of the Verde Valley Wine Trail tasting rooms, eclectic shopping, galleries, antiques and a short walk to the Verde River.